cortex-lab/phy/docs/clustering.md

 You can move up and down in the **similarity view** with the `Space` and `Shift-space` arrows.
 The cluster selected in the similarity view is called the **similar cluster**.
 The idea is to go through every "best cluster" in the cluster view, and review the "similar clusters" in the similarity view (sorted by decreasing similarity with the best cluster).

+Press `Control+Space` to select the first 15 clusters currently shown in the similarity view while preserving the cluster view selection.
+This uses the current similarity view sorting and filtering, and replaces any previous similarity view selection.
+To choose a different number, use **Select > Select N Similar**; the chosen number becomes the shortcut's new default and is remembered across sessions.

+On macOS, this shortcut uses the Control key, not Command.
+If `Control+Space` is assigned to switching input sources in macOS System Settings, disable or remap that system shortcut so that phy can receive it.

 For each similar cluster, you can either:

 * Press `space` to do nothing and go to the next similar cluster.